lucasmeijer/bonanza/docs/building_bb_storage.md

 # The ctx object that is provided to rule implementations contains
 # various legacy features, such as ctx.expand_make_variables(),
 # ctx.genfiles_dir, and ctx.workspace_name.
 Bonanza doesn't provide
 # these by default.
-Instead, it offers a hook for wrapping instances of
+Instead, it offers a hook for wrapping the execution
-# ctx, so that any such features can be added within Starlark.
+# of rule and subrule implementation functions.
+We use these to augment
+# the ctx arguments.
+common:bonanza --rule_implementation_wrapper_identifier=@@builtins_core+//:wrappers.bzl%invoke_rule
-common:bonanza --ctx_wrapper_identifier=@@builtins_core+//:ctx_wrapper.bzl%wrap_ctx
+common:bonanza --subrule_implementation_wrapper_identifier=@@builtins_core+//:wrappers.bzl%invoke_subrule

 # bonanza_builder does not launch any subprocesses, meaning that it is
 # incapable of running any repository rules itself.
 It uses remote